phpdev-uk/configuration-management-ansible/book/chapters/01_preface.md

 ## Who is this book for?

-The intended audience for this book is system administators who are familiar with managing Linux machines but are new to configuration management or Ansible (or both).
+The intended audience for this book is system administrators who are familiar with managing Linux machines but are new to configuration management or Ansible (or both).